SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-27-astrazeneca-oxford-vaccine-readout.md

 That explains the source of the half-dose blunder.
 It does _not_ explain other blunders:
 - __Why didn't they assay a random sample from each CMO's batch of doses?__
-  Just a little in-house QC to make sure they had what they think they had could have saved a world of grief!
+  Just a little in-house QC to make sure they had what they thought they had could have saved a world of grief!
 - __Why didn't they randomize the CMO batches between cohorts?__  One of the things that regularly made me tear my hair out in frustration was that some of my experimentalist